Kwynto/gosession/README.md

 }
 ```

-Removing the entire session of a specific client is done using the `(id SessionId) Destroy(w *http.ResponseWriter)` method
+Removing the entire session of a specific client is done using the `Destroy(w *http.ResponseWriter)` method
 ```go
 id.Destroy(&w)
 ```